 7. Always Remember to Cool Down

-Stretching is also an excellent form of recovery.
-Don’t overlook this part of a workout, as it releases the tension in your body.
+Stretching is also an excellent form of recovery to avoid muscle soreness.
+Don’t overlook this part of a workout, as it releases the tension in your body and increases blood flow to muscles that are warm and worked.
 Cooling down can prevent injury and decrease your heart rate after an intense workout.
 Do what you can to help your body quickly recover from your daily exercise routine.

 Stretching tips are vital when participating in an active lifestyle.
 However, your body needs fuel to assist you through these daily routines.
 Therefore, don’t forget to eat the right foods and stay hydrated.
 Not only do you replenish your body with fluids and nutrients lost, but you can keep your muscles strong and ready for the next routine.

 If you struggle with stress and anxiety, stretching can help you move into a calmer headspace and find both mental and physical balance.
 Furthermore, stretching can help you and your body focus on something else, which will help you move past the stress.

 As you plan your next workout, incorporate time for pre and post-workout stretches to see how it improves your exercise experience.